Editor's note: This post has been updated to reflect the new proposed travel rules to Cuba announced by President Donald Trump on June 16, 2017.

 In 2016, the U.S. Department of Transportation approved six domestic airlines to begin scheduled flights to Cuba from Miami, Fort Lauderdale, Chicago, Philadelphia, and Minneapolis/St. Paul.
 CheapAir.com has offered eight tips for travelers who still want to visit the island nation.

 The carriers that won service to Cuba are American Airlines, Frontier Airlines, JetBlue Airways, Silver Airways, Southwest Airlines, and Sun Country Airlines.
 But since that announcement, Silver Airways and Frontier Airlines have ended their flights to Cuba, while other carriers are cutting some flights.
-Click here for a complete air service roundup of flights to the island nation.

 The five U.S. cities that will receive new scheduled service to Cuba are Miami, Fort Lauderdale, Chicago, Minneapolis/St. Paul, and Philadelphia.
 The nine Cuban cities are Camagüey, Cayo Coco, Cayo Largo, Cienfuegos, Holguín, Manzanillo, Matanzas, Santa Clara, and Santiago de Cuba (see more details here).